domschl/python-mchess/README.md

 npm install
 ```

-This installs the dependencies `Normalize.css` and `cm-chessboard`.
+This installs the dependency `cm-chessboard`.

 ### Start